Triangulation Class

 : Whether to turn the triangulation into a star triangulation by deleting internal lines and connecting all points to the origin, or equivalently, by decreasing the height of the origin until it is much lower than all other heights.simplices

 : Array-like of simplices specifying the triangulation.
-Each simplex is a list of point indices.
+Each simplex is a list of point labels.
 This is useful when a triangulation was previously computed and it needs to be used again.
 Note that the ordering of the points needs to be consistent.check_input_simplices

 Returns: Nothing.